csAfter40/hotel-management-app/README.md

     * organizing multiple apps in a project,
     * running a project in a virtual environment,
     * installing and using some django packages,
-    * using htmx for ajax
+    * using htmx for ajax,
-    * creating a custom model manager so far...
+    * creating a custom model manager,
+    * using signals
+    so far...

 Project specifications: